โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Bluefields Airport (BEF) is the primary aviation gateway to the South Caribbean Coast Autonomous Region (RACCS) of Nicaragua.
 Located just south of the city center on the shores of Bluefields Bay, it is the third largest airport in the country and a critical link for a region that is often more accessible by air and sea than by road.
 The airport recently underwent a significant modernization phase, which included the opening of a new, more efficient passenger terminal building.
-The facility features a single 2,000-meter asphalt runway that is currently being evaluated for further extension to accommodate larger aircraft and support the growing economic activity in the Caribbean basin.
+This airport operates with a single 2,400-meter long by 30-meter wide asphalt runway (5/23) that is currently being evaluated for further extension to accommodate larger aircraft and support the growing economic activity in the Caribbean basin.
 The new terminal at Bluefields offers a much-improved experience compared to the previous basic structures.
 It serves as a centralized hub for domestic flights, with La Costeรฑa and Skyway being the primary operators.
 Inside, passengers can find dedicated check-in counters, a streamlined security screening area, and a comfortable waiting hall.
 The terminal also houses administrative offices for migration and customs, reflecting its capacity to handle international charter flights.
 Despite the upgrades, the airport maintains a regional 'island-style' atmosphere, with efficient processing times and a layout that keeps all essential services within a short walking distance.
 Amenities within the Bluefields terminal are focused on traveler convenience and local flavor.
 Inside the departure lounge, there is a cafeteria offering a variety of hot coffee, refreshments, and light meals, which is a popular spot for passengers during short waits.
 Several stalls also sell local handicrafts and traditional Caribbean souvenirs, providing a taste of the region's unique Creole and Miskito cultures.
 The terminal provides clean restrooms and basic facilities for parcel posting and baggage storage.
 Ground transportation is readily available outside the arrivals area, with a fleet of local taxis and buses waiting to meet every scheduled flight for the short journey into the heart of Bluefields city.

 ๐Ÿ”„ Connection Tips